 }

 This definition should now make more sense to you.
-As you can see, Option<T> is an enum that is generic over type T and has two variants: Some, that holds one value of type T, and a None variant that doesn’t hold any value.
+As you can see, Option<T> is an enum that is generic over type T and has two variants: Some, which holds one value of type T, and a None variant that doesn’t hold any value.
 By using the Option<T> enum, we can express the abstract concept of having an optional value, and because Option<T> is generic, we can use this abstraction no matter what the type of the optional value is.

 Enums can use multiple generic types as well.
 The definition of the Result enum that we used in Chapter 9 is one example: